python/mypy/README.md

 Mypy is work in progress; many features are missing and there are still bugs.
 See 'Development status' below.

-The long-term goal of the project is to also develop an optimizing compiler that can compile mypy programs to efficient native code.
-The compiler is still early in development.

 Requirements
 ------------